 - We have enhanced our cleaning procedures and frequently disinfect regularly touched surfaces.
-Cleaning is happening continuously throughout the day and deeper cleaning will take place between scheduled visitor time slots.
+Cleaning is happening continuously throughout the day.

-- Overall capacity is limited to 25% for each one-hour timed entry to allow for more physical distancing throughout the building.
+- Overall capacity is limited to 50% at any given time to allow for more physical distancing throughout the building.
 All galleries will be monitored by staff and have capacities posted.
 We ask that you help us by spreading out at least 6 feet from other individuals and groups.

 - Plexiglass shields have been installed in our lobby check-in desk and museum store.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is extremely contagious.

 What Will Be Different?

 - Our Museum Store is open with limited capacity.
 Please be especially mindful of other patrons and staff when in this space.